f1tenth/f1tenth_doc/getting_started/build_car/index.rst

 .. warning::
 	**LIPO (LITHIUM POLYMER) BATTERY SAFETY WARNING**

+	The F1/10 Autonomous Vehicle uses lithium polymer batteries.
 LiPO batteries allow your car to run for a long time, but they are not something to play with or joke about.
 They store a large amount of energy in a small space and can damage your car and cause a fire if used improperly.
 With this in mind, here are some safety tips for using them with the car.

 	* When charging batteries, always monitor them and place them in a fireproof bag on a non-flammable surface clear of any other objects.
 	* Do not leave a LIPO battery connected to the car when you’re not using it.
 The battery will discharge and its voltage will drop to a level too low to charge it safely again.